 I am from fish and chips with the next door neighbours on Friday nights and gratefully accepted slender genes; from Hannah, who preferred her middle name and was known as Vi; from Neil, who took my brother and me tramping and ‘protected’ us from Rover; from Pa, of the bottomless Minties bag.

-I am from internalised anger and understated emotion; from the Santa Claus who liked a bottle of Leopard Lager and a few biscuits before flying to the next house; from a mother who would get sent to jail if we didn’t to go to school.
+I am from internalised anger and understated emotion; from the Santa Claus who liked a bottle of Leopard Lager and a few biscuits before flying to the next house; from a mother who would get sent to jail if we didn’t go to school.

 I am from St Aidan’s Anglican Church, where I was christened and sent to Sunday School; from satsang at the Divine Light Mission in Parnell; from charismatic Christian experiences, entered into as an adult and pursued for eighteen years before being abandoned in favour of reality.